 Fill out the form.
 Give it a title, choose the “Performance” worksheet, and select “Category” as the dimension and “AGG(Profit Ratio)” as the measure.

 When you click “OK”, you will see the violin plot populate in the extension object.
 Congratulations!
 With the shinytableau package, you created a Tableau dashboard extension using R and Shiny.

-Using the power of R and Shiny, you can combine the powers of your available tools to create insightful dashboards. shinytableau is still experimental and we would love your feedback on what you hope to see from the package.
+Using the power of R and Shiny, you can combine your available tools to create insightful dashboards.
+The shinytableau package is still experimental and we would love your feedback on what you hope to see from the package.

 We recommend reviewing the tutorial for shinytableau to learn more about how to customize it to your needs.